 For more than 40 years, the Arc of Natrona County has provided numerous programs and services.

-These services include Advocacy, Case Management, Inclusive Recreational Child Care, Public Awareness, Family Support, Referrals, and a week long day camp on Casper Mountain.
+These services include Advocacy, Inclusive Child Care, Adult Services, Public Awareness, Family Support, Referrals, a week long day camp on Casper Mountain, and Case Management

 We offer services that assist participants in gaining access to needed waiver and other Wyoming Medicaid State plan services, as well as needed medical, social, educational, and other services.